 Trend Micro Zero Day team discloses unpatched Microsoft Jet RCE vulnerability | Industry

-A remote code execution impacting the Microsoft Jet Database Engine has been disclosed by Micro.
+A remote code execution vulnerability impacting the Jet Database Engine has been disclosed by Trend Micro.

 The Trend Micro Zero Day Initiative enforces a set time limit after notifying vendors of serious security issues.
 The group permits 120 days to resolve a vulnerability before public disclosure.